Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

 To Friends
 ======

 I thoroughly enjoy engaging in conversations with friends and colleagues.
-Please feel free to reach out via email if you're interested in our research, potential collaborations, or just wish to chat:) I am open to scheduling discussions at least twice a week.
+Please feel free to reach out via email if you're interested in our research, potential collaborations, or just wish to chat :) I am open to scheduling discussions at least twice a week.

 Updates